rafaelturon/blockchain-investments/README.md

 # blockchain-investments

 **Client**
-TBD
+Angular 2 TypeScript app packaged with WebPack and Bootstrap layout and styling.

 **Server**
 ASPNET Core backend with a restful API using Kestrel Web API Controllers.
 Persistance layer using MongoDB.

 ## Build & development
-Client: TBD
-Server: Run `dotnet build` for building and `dotnet run` for preview.
+Running `dotnet build` will build and `dotnet run` will present a preview.

 ## Testing
-Client: TBD
-Server: Running `dotnet test` will run the unit tests with xunit.
+Running `dotnet test` will run the unit tests with xunit.

 ## Deployment
-Client: TBD
-Server: Running `dotnet publish` will run the deployment steps.
+Running `dotnet publish` will run the deployment steps.